codebar/tutorials/sql/lesson5/tutorial.md

 The previous lessons showed you how to manipulate data from a single table. _Lesson 5_ will show you how to combine data from multiple tables and will bring out the _relational_ part of RDBMS.

-In this lesson we will keep using the same database than before (https://sqliteonline.com/#fiddle-5bc61b9572968o2ajnbzhjy6)
+In this lesson we will keep using the same database than before (https://sqliteonline.com/#fiddle-5bd0543f72a31o2ajnn2b4ij)

 ### Primary and Foreign Keys

 All tables in a relational database need to have a primary key.
 This is an identifier that uniquely identifies each row.
 We saw in _Lesson 4_ that the `person` table uses the `id` field as a primary key.
 The key aspects of the primary key field are that it is never empty and it is unique: every record in a table has one and only one record can have a given primary key.
-For instance, in the `person` table, record with `id` `1` is the record for `Emma`.
+For instance, in the `person` table, record with `id` `1` is the record for `Emma Smith`.
 If we try to insert a new record with the same `id` primary key, it will fail.
 If we try to insert a record with no value for `id` it will fail too.

 Any table can also have a number of foreign key fields.
 Each foreign key contains the value for a primary key in another table.
 For example, if we select the data in the `host` table: